Traveler Summary

 Key Points

-• Dengue fever, a viral infection occurring in tropical and subtropical countries of the Americas, Asia, the Caribbean, the Indian Ocean islands, and the South Pacific, is acquired through the bite of day-biting mosquitoes.
+- Dengue, a viral infection occurring in most tropical and subtropical countries of the South Pacific, Asia, the Caribbean, the Americas, and the Indian Ocean islands, is acquired through the bite of day-biting mosquitoes.

-• Risk is increased for travelers going to populated urban areas of affected countries.
+- Risk is increased for travelers going to populated urban and residential areas of affected countries.

-• Symptoms include high fever, rash, severe headache, and muscle, joint, and back pain, some of which overlap with COVID-19 and other tropical illnesses (e.g., malaria, Zika, and chikungunya).
+- Symptoms include high fever; rash; severe headache; and muscle, joint, and back pain, some of which overlap with other tropical illnesses (e.g., malaria, Zika, and chikungunya) and COVID-19.

 Introduction

-Dengue is a viral infection that occurs in certain countries of the Americas, Asia, the Caribbean, the Indian Ocean islands, and the South Pacific and is acquired through the bite of mosquitoes carrying the dengue virus.
+Dengue is a viral infection that occurs in most countries of the South Pacific, Asia, the Caribbean, the Americas, and the Indian Ocean islands and is acquired through the bite of mosquitoes carrying the dengue virus.
 Dengue is the most common cause of fever in travelers returning from the Caribbean, Latin America, and Southeast Asia.
-Cocirculation of COVID-19 with dengue has resulted in coinfection with the risk of missed or delayed diagnosis, inappropriate treatment, and increased disease severity and fatality.

 Risk Areas

-Dengue infection is common in most tropical and subtropical countries of the Americas, Asia, the Caribbean, the Indian Ocean islands, and the South Pacific, mainly due to the broad geographic distribution of the infected mosquitoes.
-Recently, dengue infections have emerged in Angola, Kenya, Tanzania, and several countries in West Africa.
-The incidence of dengue is usually higher during warm and humid seasons in affected areas; local health authorities are usually aware of periods of increasing dengue activity.
+Dengue is common in most tropical and subtropical countries of the South Pacific, Asia, the Caribbean, the Americas, and the Indian Ocean islands, mainly due to the broad geographic distribution of the infected mosquitoes.
+Recently, dengue has emerged in Angola, Kenya, Tanzania, and several countries in West Africa.
+The incidence of dengue is typically higher during warm and humid seasons in affected areas; local health authorities are usually aware of periods of increasing dengue activity.
+Since 2001, isolated outbreaks of dengue have occurred in the US in southern areas of Florida and in Hawaii and Texas.

 Transmission

-Dengue virus is transmitted through the bite of infected mosquitoes.
-These mosquitoes may be found indoors in close contact with humans.
-These mosquitoes will interrupt their feeding at the slightest movement but return quickly to feed on the same or a different human host in the same location.
+Dengue virus is transmitted through the bite of infected mosquitoes, which may be found indoors in close contact with humans.
+These mosquitoes have a very erratic feeding behavior, interrupting their feeding at the slightest movement and returning quickly to feed on the same or a different human host in the same location.

-Unlike malaria-transmitting mosquitoes, dengue-transmitting mosquitoes are daytime feeders with 2 peak times of biting activity: 2 to 3 hours after dawn and mid-to-late afternoon.
-This pattern, however, changes to an all-day activity when the mosquitoes are indoors or during overcast days.
+Unlike malaria-transmitting mosquitoes, dengue-transmitting mosquitoes are daytime feeders with 2 peak times of biting activity in the day: the first, 2 to 3 hours after dawn; and the second, mid-to-late afternoon.
+However, this pattern changes to one of all-day activity indoors or during overcast days.

 Risk Factors

-Risk exists for persons in affected areas who have not been previously exposed to the dengue virus.
-The risk is higher for those staying in inappropriately screened facilities (e.g., places with nearby stagnant water, such as discarded tires, flowerpots, and blocked rain gutters, which may host mosquito larvae).
-Risk is increased for travelers going to populated urban and residential areas in affected countries because the mosquito vectors can thrive in urban areas and indoors.
+All persons in an affected area who have not been previously exposed to the currently circulating dengue virus are at risk of infection.
+Risk is higher for persons staying in inappropriately screened facilities (especially if places are nearby which may host mosquito larvae, e.g., stagnant water or water containers), in populated urban and residential areas (the mosquito vectors can thrive in urban areas and indoors), and for long durations (> 6 months).

 Symptoms

-Symptoms most commonly appear 2 to 5 days following exposure (uncommonly, more than 7 days and, rarely, up to 14 days after exposure) and include sudden onset of high-grade fever, rashes, severe muscle, abdominal, joint, and lower back pain, severe pain behind the bony socket of the eye, nausea, vomiting, and generalized weakness.
+Approximately 40% to 80% of infections are symptom free or mild and self-managed, and may be misdiagnosed as other illnesses with fever.
+Symptoms most commonly appear 5 to 7 days following exposure and include sudden onset of high-grade fever; rashes; severe muscle, abdominal, joint, and lower back pain; severe pain behind the bony socket of the eye; nausea; vomiting; and generalized weakness.
 Fever that occurs more than 14 days after last exposure is not due to dengue.
 Mild bleeding from the nose, mouth, or under the skin (seen as bruising) may also occur.

-Dengue has symptoms in common with chikungunya and Zika virus infections, which usually coexist in the same areas because they are all transmitted by the same mosquitoes.
-Dengue and COVID-19 also have overlapping symptoms, including fever, headache, muscle pain, and joint pain.
+Dengue has symptoms in common with chikungunya and Zika, which usually coexist in the same areas because they are transmitted by the same mosquitoes.

 Consequences of Infection